annitya/eZ-completion/readme.md

 What does it do?
 ----------------
-Provides completion for
+Provides completion for:

-services:
+* services:
-    * ContentTypeService
+ - ContentTypeService
-    * LanguageService
+ - LanguageService
-    * FieldTypeService
+ - FieldTypeService
-    * ObjectStateService
+ - ObjectStateService
-    * RoleService
+ - RoleService
-    * SectionService
+ - SectionService
-    * UrlAliasService
+ - UrlAliasService

-criteria:
+* criteria:
-    * ContentTypeId
+ - ContentTypeId
-    * ContentTypeIdentifier
+ - ContentTypeIdentifier
-    * ContentTypeGroupId
+ - ContentTypeGroupId
-    * LanguageCode
+ - LanguageCode
-    * ObjectStateId
+ - ObjectStateId
-    * SectionId
+ - SectionId

 Usage:
 ------